-The holes on the handlebar supports are placed at a distance of $oldsymbol{\mathbb{A}}$ from the center.
+The holes on the handlebar supports are placed at a distance of A from the center.

-Hole distance A 3.5 mm (0.138 in)
+3.5 mm (0.138 in) Hole distance A

 The handlebar can be mounted in 2 different positions.
 In this way, the handlebar can be mounted in the most comfortable position for the rider.